Why is release management important?

 - Leading and coordinating checklist and deployment plan execution

-- Developing automation tools and scripts necessary for building, integrating, and deploying software releases
+- Developing automation and release management tools along with scripts necessary for the construction, continuous integration, and deployment of software release

 - Researching new software development and the best methods and techniques for managing configurations regarding a business’s existing needs